 Managing the people side of change does not take a Ph.D. in psychology, or involve just 'touchy-feely' exercises, but this is often the perception of project teams not exposed to what change management is, how to use it when introducing change and what the benefits are of a well-thought out strategy for addressing the human side of change.

-Use this blog as a primer for anyone on a project team.
-Designed to be a one-hour reading exercise, the following five articles were pulled from our blogs and educational articles to create a foundation - "Change Management 101" - for the entire project team.
-Below are the links to the articles which will bring your project team up to speed about the people side of change.
+The following five "Change Management 101" blogs and articles create a foundation for change management for the entire project team.
+These foundational articles will bring your project team up to speed about the people side of change.

 1. Why manage change?